Runnable/docs/networking/_posts/2017-01-15-runnable-urls-explained.md

 ### Template URL

 This is the URL of the template the container is launched from.
 The URL is derived from the name of the template.
-So for example, if your container is launched from the ```MongoDB``` template and your org name is ```AcmeCorp```, the Template URL for this container is going to be ```mongodb-staging-AcmeCorp.runnableapp.com```.
+So for example, if your container is launched from the `MongoDB` template and your org name is `AcmeCorp`, the Template URL for this container is going to be `mongodb-staging-AcmeCorp.runnableapp.com`

 Use the Template URL when trying to connect 2 Runnable templates together.
 This will enable Runnable to automatically map your connections to the containers running in Isolation.